-The higher education landscape is constantly changing, especially when you’re focusing on the industries Wi-Fi networks.
-What used to be fairly straightforward is no longer simple or one size fits all.
+The higher education IT landscape is constantly changing, especially when you’re focusing on Wi-Fi and networking.
+What used to be fairly straightforward, is no longer simple or one size fits all.
 College and University campuses are among the most demanding wireless environments in existence today.

-However, even more important, is the expectation placed on these institutions from its users.
-Their unique challenge is to support high-quality, reliable and secure Wi-Fi, not only at work and in the classroom but during their personal (play) time as well.
+However, even more important, is the expectation placed on these institutions from its students, faculty and guests.
+Their unique challenge is to support high-quality, reliable and secure wireless connectivity, not only while in the classroom, but also in the dorms as well.

-While this issue is creating a need for stronger campus wifi network design, it’s what's around the corner that you should start preparing for as well.
+While this issue is creating a need for more comprehensive and strategic campus wifi network design now, it’s also critical to start preparing for what's around the corner as well.